kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 #### Alpha

 - Feature implemented behind a feature gate flag option
-- E2E Tests will be skipped until nodes with uncore cache can be provisioned within CI hardware.
-Work is ongoing to add required systems (https://github.com/kubernetes/k8s.io/issues/7339).
-E2E testing will be required to graduate to beta.
-- Providing a metric to verify uncore cache alignment will be required to graduate to beta.
+- Test cases created for feature

 #### Beta

-- Address bug fixes and missing features: ability to schedule odd-integer CPUs for uncore cache alignment
+- Address bug fixes: ability to schedule odd-integer CPUs for uncore cache alignment
+- Add missing feature: sort uncore caches by largest quantity of available CPUs instead of numerical order
-- Add tests to ensure functional compatibility with existing CPUManager options
+- Add test cases to ensure functional compatibility with existing CPUManager options
-- Add tests to ensure and report incompatibility with existing CPUManager options that are not supported with prefer-align-cpus-by-uncore-cache
+- Add test cases to ensure and report incompatibility with existing CPUManager options that are not supported with prefer-align-cpus-by-uncore-cache
 - Additional benchmarks to show performance benefit of prefer-align-cpus-by-uncore-cache feature
+- Add metric for uncore cache alignment and incorporate to E2E tests

 ### Upgrade / Downgrade Strategy